apple/foundationdb/_sources/configuration.rst.txt

 .. warning:: While a datacenter has failed, the maximum write throughput of the cluster will be roughly 1/3 of normal performance.
 This is because the transaction logs need to store all of the mutations being committed, so that once the other datacenter comes back online, it can replay history to catch back up.

-To drop the dead datacenter do the follow steps:
+To drop the dead datacenter do the following steps:

     1. Configure the region configuration so that the dead datacenter has a negative priority.